DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.7.3 Whitelisting/blacklisting
     - Method used to control which applications run and which applications can’t is allow list and deny list (AKA whitelists and blacklists)
-    - 🎱**Allow list (Whitelist)**:: identifies a list of apps authorized to run on a system and blocks all other apps
+    - 🎱**Allow list (Whitelist)**:: identifies a list of apps authorized to run on a system and blocks all other apps.
+A whitelist of allowed applications will ensure that users can run only the applications that you preapproves.
     - 🎱**Deny list (Blacklist)**: identifies a list of apps that are not authorized to run on a system.
 The blacklisting approach to application control allows users to install any software they wish except for packages specifically identified by the administrator as prohibited.
 This would be an appropriate approach in a scenario where users should be able to install any non malicious software they wish to use.
+Blacklists would require you to maintain a list of every application that you don't want to allow, which is an almost impossible task.
     - Allow and deny lists use for applications help to prevent malware infections
     - Important to note: a system would only use one list, either allow or deny
     - Apple iOS running on iPhones/iPads is an example of an extreme version of an allow list; users are only able to install apps from the App Store